the state of things

 In news that sent the book world into paroxysms of vague curiosity, Long Midnight Publishing today announced the re-launch of Douglas Lindsay's seminal noir classic, SONG OF THE DEAD.

-IT was a perfect, Christmassy morning in Glasgow, the city covered in a pure white counterpane of snow, as I talked to Professor Ian Shackleton of the Glasgow Institute of Special Things.
+IT was a perfect, Christmassy morning in Glasgow, the city covered in a pure white counterpane of snow, as I talked to Dr Ian Shackleton of the Glasgow Institute of Special Things.

 “It hasn’t snowed like this in Glasgow since 2010,” I said, as we stood at the window of his office on the 93rd floor of the Burj Prepostera, in the heart of Glasgow’s exclusive Carthaginian quarter, sipping warm spiced mochachocca latteccinos from the new hipster coffee place on the Gallowgate, three blocks away.